2013 South Korea cyberattack: June

-The June 25 cyber terror is an information leak that occurred on June 25, 2013, that targeted Cheongwadae and other institutions.
-The hacker that caused this incident admitted that the information of 2.5 million Saenuri Party members, 300 000 soldiers, 100 000 Cheongwadae homepage users and 40 000 United States Forces Korea members had been leaked.
-There were apparent hacking attacks on government websites.
-The incident happened on the 63rd anniversary of the start of the 1950-53 Korean War, which was a war that divided the Korean peninsula.
-Since the Blue House’s website was hacked, the personal information of a total of 220,000 people, including 100,000 ordinary citizens and 20,000 military personnel, using the “Cheong Wa Dae” website were hacked.
-The website of the office for Government Policy Co-ordination and some media servers were affected as well.
+On 25 June 2013, the Blue House (Cheong Wa Dae) and other institutions were the subject of a series of data breaches.
+The hackers behind this incident claimed to have leaked the personal information of 2.5 million Saenuri Party members, 300,000 military personnel, 100,000 Blue House website users, and 40,000 United States Forces Korea service members.
+In addition to these leaks, government websites faced hacking attempts.
+The attack took place on the 63rd anniversary of the outbreak of the Korean War (1950-1953), the conflict that divided the Korean Peninsula.
+Because the Blue House website was hacked, the personal data of 220,000 people, including 100,000 ordinary citizens and 20,000 military personnel, was exposed.
+The Office for Government Policy Coordination website and several media servers were also affected.

-While multiple attacks were organized by multiple perpetrators, one of the distributed denial-of-service (DDoS) attacks against the South Korean government websites were directly linked to the “DarkSeoul” gang and Trojan.Castov.
-Malware related to the attack is called "DarkSeoul" in the computer world and was first identified in 2012.
-It has contributed to multiple previous high-profile attacks against South Korea.
+While multiple groups organized these attacks, one of the distributed denial-of-service (DDoS) attacks against the South Korean government was directly linked to the "DarkSeoul" gang and the Trojan.Castov malware.
+First identified by the cybersecurity community in 2012, the DarkSeoul malware had already been used in several high-profile cyberattacks against South Korea.

 Timeline

-At approximately 2013 June 25 9:10 AM, websites such as the Cheongwadae website, main government institute websites, news, etc. became victims of website change, DDoS, information thievery and other such attacks.
-When connecting to the Cheongwadae homepage words such as 'The great Kim Jong-un governor' and 'All hail the unified chairman Kim Jong-un!
+On 25 June 2013, at approximately 9:10 AM, the Blue House website, major government institution websites, and various news servers fell victim to a series of cyberattacks, including website defacement, DDoS campaigns, and data theft.
+Users attempting to access the Blue House homepage were met with a photo of President Park Geun-hye alongside messages reading, "The great Kim Jong-un governor" and "All hail the unified chairman Kim Jong-un!
 Until our demands are met our attacks will continue.
 Greet us.
-We are anonymous' would appear with a photo of president Park Geun-hye.

-The government changed the status of cyber danger to 'noteworthy' on June 25 10:45 AM, then changed it to 'warning' on 3:40 PM.
-Cheongwadae uploaded an apology on June 28.
+We are anonymous".
+At 10:45 AM on the day of the attack, the government raised the cyber threat alert level to "noteworthy", then changed it to "warning" at 3:40 PM.
+The Blue House issued an apology on 28 June 2013.

-The Ministry of Science, ICT and Future Planning revealed on July 16 that both the March and June incidents corresponded with past hacking methods used by North Korea.
-However, the attacked targets include a Japanese Korean Central News Agency site and major North Korean anti-South websites, and the hackers also have announced that they would release information of approximately 20 high-ranked North Korean army officers with countless pieces of information on North Korean weaponry.
+The Ministry of Science, ICT, and Future Planning revealed on 16 July that both the March and June incidents corresponded with past hacking methods used by North Korea.
+However, the attacked targets included a Japanese Korean Central News Agency site and major North Korean anti-South websites.
+The hackers had also announced that they would release information on approximately 20 high-ranking North Korean army officers, along with countless pieces of information on North Korean weaponry.